SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/04_Collection_Types.md

 } else {
     print("The airports dictionary does not contain a value for DUB.")
 }
-// prints "The removed airport's name is Dublin Airport."
+// 打印“The removed airport's name is Dublin Airport.”
 ```

 <a name="iterating_over_a_dictionary"></a>